T3kla/t3kla.github.io/content/domenation.md

         </div>
         <div id="card-text">
             <p id="card-title">Domenation</p>
-            <p id="card-subtitle">Lead Programmer - UE5</p>
+            <p id="card-subtitle">Lead Programmer</p>
-            <p id="card-description">Fast-paced third person shooter Battle Royale in a post-apocalyptic setting.
-Run from the pulse into the warm embrace of the domes, but be careful, other players might do the same!</p>
+            <p id="card-description">Fast-paced third person shooter Battle Royale in a post-apocalyptic setting.<br><br>Run from the pulse into the warm embrace of the domes, but be careful, other players might do the same!</p>
             <img src="../images/unreal_logo.png" alt="Card Engine Logo" id="card-engine">
         </div>
     </div>